learning-zone/css-basics/notes/css.md

 # CSS Notes

-#### Q. How to draw a cirecle inside Square using single DIV in css?
+#### Q. How to draw a circle inside Square using single DIV in css?

 #### Q. What are the css Selectors?